LizethLino/lwl-IT265-002/docs/game-treatment.md

 Describe how the game will generate revenue.
 Examples: one-time purchase, freemium model, ads, DLC, cosmetics, subscriptions.
 -->
+Likely it would have ads to generate revenue.
+The game may also be able to implement cards that you can only attain through purchase to add to your deck although that doesnt seem very fair.
 ---

 ## Treatment Details